FAQs by Hospitals and Health Care Providers

 13. How does the Registry fit in with our hospital’s electronic medical record system?

 While most electronic medical records systems store the entire record, including the advance directive, there are problems with documents stored in this manner.
 There is no way of knowing if the document on file is the most recent document, or if it has been revoked or changed.
 If the document is old, there is no way of being sure that the document still reflects the patient’s wishes.
 Individual documents are not easily retrieved from the electronic record.
-The U.S. Living Will Registry operates as a menu item application that works with any electronic medical record system.
+The U.S. Advance Care Plan Registry® operates as a menu item application that works with any electronic medical record system.
 By utilizing the Registry, hospital personnel can not only access documents stored from their own patients, they can also access the Registry’s entire database of documents.
+The Registry can be integrated into any electronic medical records system utilizing the most recent version of the FHIR standard.

 14. Why is the annual update important?